whitneyburton/portfolios/students/1605/ryan-flach/m1_portfolio.md

 ### Areas of Emphasis

-I came to Turing with a limited-but-functional understanding of some OOP principles and Ruby syntax.
+I came to Turing with a limited-but-semi-functional understanding of some OOP principles and Ruby syntax.
 I aimed to become more proficient in the command-line and expand the scope of my understanding in both OOP and Ruby, allowing me to write small-scale, complete programs of my own, and to understand code that included principles and code that I don't yet have experience with.
 I also aimed to use and understand the fundamentals of TDD.
 Additionally, it was important to me to become involved in the Turing community.

 I chose the Echo track.